The Horse Soldiers: Plot

-Several battles ensue, including the capture of the vital supply depot at Newton Station, plus a later skirmish during which Lukey is killed by a rebel sniper; and a surprise dawn attack and skirmish with cadets from a local Southern military academy (based on an actual incident in May 1864's Battle of New Market in the Shenandoah Valley campaigns of western Virginia, when a battalion of youngsters from the Corps of Cadets of the Virginia Military Institute was thrown into battle).
+Several battles ensue, including the capture of the vital supply depot at Newton Station, plus a later skirmish during which Lukey is killed by a rebel sniper; and a surprise dawn attack and skirmish with cadets from a local Southern military academy (based on an actual incident in May 1864's Battle of New Market in the Shenandoah Valley campaigns of western Virginia, when a battalion of youths averaging eighteen years of age from the Corps of Cadets of the Virginia Military Institute was thrown into battle; see also Battle of Natural Bridge).

 After destroying the crucial enemy supplies and equipment at Newton's Station, cutting the railway line between Vicksburg and the Mississippi state capital of Jackson further east, and now with Confederate Army cavalry forces in hot pursuit, the Union Army brigade under Colonels Marlowe and Secord reaches a bridge that must be stormed and taken to reach the federal lines at Baton Rouge.
 After taking the bridge, Marlowe's men rig it with barrels of black powder.
-Marlowe bids Hannah farewell, telling her that he is in love with her and will return for her soon as possible.
+Marlowe bids Hannah farewell, professing that he is in love with her.
 Dr. Kendall chooses to remain behind with some badly wounded men in a log cabin by the bridge rigged up as a temporary hospital, knowing he will be captured with them, rather than leave them without medical attention until Confederate medical personnel arrive with the pursuing Southerners.

 Marlowe, though wounded in the leg, lights the fuse to the explosives with a cigar.
 He is the last of his men to gallop in a rush across the bridge before it explodes, halting the Confederate chase.
 Their mission accomplished, his brigade and he continue toward Baton Rouge.